bparch/bp-todo-core/README.md

 -   Clone this repo from GIT
 -   cd to cloned directory
 -   npm install
+-   You will also need to have MongoDB installed on your machine

 ## Launch

-To launch the app in DevServer mode key in this command
+To launch the app key in this command
+-   On a different terminal key in mongo to start MongoDB server
 -	npm run start
 -	In browser key in the URL as http://localhost:8001/todos